awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-lifecycle.md

 When each instance is fully configured and passes the Amazon EC2 health checks, it is attached to the Auto Scaling group and it enters the `InService` state\.
 The instance is counted against the desired capacity of the Auto Scaling group\.

+If your Auto Scaling group is configured to receive traffic from an Elastic Load Balancing load balancer, Amazon EC2 Auto Scaling automatically registers your instance with the load balancer before it marks the instance as `InService`\.

+The following summarizes the workflow for registering an instance with a load balancer for a scale\-out event\.

+![\[A swimlane diagram of a scale-out event.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/scale-out-swimlane.png)

 ## Instances in service<a name="as-lifecycle-inservice"></a>

 Instances remain in the `InService` state until one of the following occurs: